UM-PEPL/HallThruster.jl/docs/src/run.md

-# Running and analyzing a simulation
+# Tutorial: running and analyzing a simulation

-This page will walk you through running a simulation and analyzing the output, in the process discussing many of the key features of `HallThruster.jl`
+This page will walk you through running a simulation and analyzing the output, in the process discussing many of the key features of `HallThruster.jl`.
+An interactive Jupyter notebook tutorial covering similar topics and convering the process of comparing the results of the code to an established benchmark is also available [here](https://nbviewer.org/github/UM-PEPL/HallThruster.jl/blob/main/HallThrusterTutorial.ipynb).

 ## Defining geometry